-Support of GNSS independent operation would allow to provide satellite access to UE without GNSS receiver or with no access to GNSS service for IoT and MBB devices.
+-Support of GNSS independent operation would allow to provide satellite access to UE without GNSS receiver or with no access to GNSS service for IoT and MBB devices.

+- Positioning and Navigation Enhancements

+-Gap analysis between existing positioning and navigation requirements for terrestrial access and the requirements that can be satisfied via NTN access, and then determine appropriate KPIs.

+-Study new use cases (including positioning and navigation assistance) and potential new KPIs e.g. on position and navigation accuracy, reliability, latency, resource efficiency, priority control

+-Study relevant regulatory requirements if any

-- Traffic scheduling between multiple-RAT (terrestrial and satellite access network/multi orbit).
+- Traffic scheduling between multiple-RAT (terrestrial and satellite access network/multi orbits)

-Study traffic scheduling between multiple RAT among which multiple orbit satellite access (e.g. GEO, MEO, LEO, HEO) as well as with “terrestrial” access technologies Note: this objective does not intend to cover ATSSS steering requirements or functionalities"
+-Study traffic scheduling between multiple RAT among which multiple orbit satellite access (e.g. GEO, MEO, LEO, HEO) as well as with “terrestrial” access technologies Note: this objective does not intend to cover ATSSS steering requirements or functionalities"

+- Local Data Switching (e.g. via CN) on satellite for UEs in a communication

+-Analysis and study the relevant use cases that lead to additional service requirements e.g. latency